MihaMarkic/fontawesomesvg-blazor-issue/readme.md

 On my machine the times are like 4,000ms vs 80ms

+## Update with fix
-Update: fixed by disabling FontAwesome mutations observation by placing script
+Fixed by disabling FontAwesome mutations observation by placing script

 ```javascript
 FontAwesomeConfig = {